turbot/steampipe-plugin-aws/docs/tables/aws_efs_access_point.md

 ```

-### List access points that are in available life cycle state
+### List access points for which life cycle state is available

 ```sql
 select